 Claudia TreacherClaudia is a pansexual political art historian and co-conspirator with the Devil’s Dykes.
 She writes on themes of being in places you’re not supposed to be, flowers, liberation, and maths.
 In her spare time you might find her setting chains on fire, skulking around museums, or wandering the moors.
 She likes listening to people’s facial expressions.

 Elena BiancoElena is a queer, Italian feminist who enjoys screaming with words.
 She is part of the Devil’s Dyke Network and has previously published work with the Barcelona Poetry Group.
 Her poems often speak of resistance, queer identity, death, and boobs.
 She currently lives in Brighton.

 Ashten HarberAshten Harber likes to turn peddles on their bicycle.
 They also like to make pictures with the searching shutter of a camera.
 But more importantly they like to engage, listen and watch the creative energy of their communities develop, twist and flow.

 Violeta is a self-proclaimed Russian spy and a moving image artist.
-She documents Devil’s Dyke Nights and sometimes makes films that blur the lines of diary, fiction, and cultural critique.
-You can check out one of her collaborative projects here.
+They document Devil’s Dyke Nights and sometimes makes films that blur the lines of diary, fiction, and cultural critique.
+You can check out one of their collaborative projects here.